doo/scanbot-sdk-maui-example/README.md

 ### Requirements

-[Microsoft Visual Studio](https://www.visualstudio.com/) Developing native, cross-platform .NET Multi-platform App UI (.NET MAUI) apps requires .NET SDK and required workloads.
+[Microsoft Visual Studio](https://www.visualstudio.com/) Developing native, cross-platform .NET Multi-platform App UI (.NET MAUI) apps requires .NET SDK 10 and requires the latest workloads.
 For developing on a windows machine you can use Visual Studio.
 On a Mac, we recommend using JetBrains Rider, for an IDE experience or Visual Studio Code with the .NET MAUI extension.

 ### Build Instructions (For running via CLI on Mac terminal)